blkperl/puppet-module-network/README.markdown

 Usage
 -----

-Currently only supports redhat and debian based OS's
+Currently only supports redhat based OS's

 This is the full specification::